TalMizrahii/AP1Project2/README.md

 </p>

 ## Description

+*The final project seats in the "main" branch!*

 In this program, we asked to calculate the [KNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) (K nearest neighbors) to a given vector.

 The program receives 3 arguments: